asnaeb/AsyncArray/README.md

 import {AsyncArray} from '@asn.aeb/async-array'
 ```
 An instance of `AsyncArray` can be constructed with normal class syntax
-and its constructor shared the same signature as `Array`'s constructor.
+and its constructor shares the same signature as `Array`'s constructor.
 ```javascript
 let arr